Nadine Dorries reveals ‘new job’ as she quits seat after 12 weeks

 However, both parties are campaiging hard in the constituency.
 Mr Davey will visit Mid-Bedfordshire later on Tuesday, his fourth in the seat since Ms Dorries announced her departure and first since she formally stood down.

+Labour is hopeful of overturning Ms Dorries’ 24,000 majority, having come second in 2019, ahead of the Lib Dems by 6,000 votes.
+But the Lib Dems also believe they can come from third, having done so in recent byelections.

 Sir Ed will call for increased funding to expand capacity at local GP practices.
-“The people of Mid Bedfordshire have been taken for granted for too long,” Sir Ed said.

-“From not being able to see a GP to having an absent MP, it’s clear this part of the world has been completely ignored by the Conservatives.”

-“People across Bedfordshire should be able to get an appointment with their doctor when they need it, instead we have a government that just can’t get the basics right.
+“The people of Mid Bedfordshire have been taken for granted for too long,” he said.
+“People across Bedfordshire should be able to get an appointment with their doctor when they need it.”

-“The Liberal Democrats are the clear challengers in this by-election, every vote for our local champion Emma Holland-Lindsay will be a vote to send a message to the Conservatives that enough is enough.”
+He added: “The Liberal Democrats are the clear challengers in this by-election, every vote for our local champion Emma Holland-Lindsay will be a vote to send a message to the Conservatives that enough is enough.”

+Labour frontbencher Anneliese Dodds said at the weekend that her party was in “pole position” for the seat, adding: “Labour won’t be cooking up any deals.”
 Labour’s candidate Alistair Strathern was also out campaigning over the bank holiday weekend.

-The party is seeking to overturn a 24,000 majority in the seat to see off the Tories.
+Ms Sunak’s allies fired back at “bitter” Ms Dorries at the weekend after she accused the PM of putting her personal safety at risk by whipping up “a public frenzy” against her.

 Join our commenting forum